Schedule Data Import [Video]

 • Confirm the Start Date

-• All other schedule changes such as: adding stops, removing stops, adding routes, removing routes, changing blocks, changing runs, adding/removing runs/blocks, adding/removing trips are not considered a Correction.
+• Major Deployment: All other schedule changes such as: adding stops, removing stops, adding routes, removing routes, changing blocks, changing runs, adding/removing runs/blocks, adding/removing trips are not considered a Correction.
 These changes are considered a major publish.

 • File Selection for Deployment